-Gaining weight during holiday season seems inevitable—what else could possibly happen when you're faced with a month-long extravaganza of baked ham, endless cocktails and "catch-up" dinners?
-But, despite all circumstantial evidence to the contrary, it is actually possible to ride out Christmas without sacrificing everything festive (or going up a dress size.)
+Gaining weight during the holiday season seems inevitable—what else could possibly happen when you're faced with a month-long extravaganza of baked ham, endless cocktails and "catch-up" dinners?
+However, despite all circumstantial evidence to the contrary, it is actually possible to ride out Christmas without sacrificing everything festive (or going up a dress size.)

-According to Olivia Palermo, beauty icon, owner of famously perfect hair, and the woman behind OliviaPalermo.com, there are a few steps to follow if you want to prevent weight gain—or even slim down—over the holiday period.
+According to Olivia Palermo, beauty icon and owner of famously perfect hair, there are a few steps you can follow if you want to prevent weight gain—or even slim down—over the holiday period.
 The best bit?
 Each piece of advice is totally do-able.
 You won't find any impractical tips from Palermo below.
 (Because guidance like, "substitute coffee for a brew made from mythical herbs picked at sunrise" or "cut out whipped cream and cheese" ain't gonna cut it for us this December.)

 Keen to discover OP's holiday season diet tips?
 Keep reading.

 Palermo recommends "keep[ing] the drinking to a comfortable minimum" during holiday season, which is good advice if you're trying to prevent weight gain.
-Since alcohol is both full of empty calories, and prevents your body burning through anything else before it's metabolised, it's not exactly a diet food.
+Since alcohol is both full of empty calories and prevents your body burning through anything else before it's metabolised, it's not exactly a diet food.
 Still, December is a festive time of year, and there are plenty of occasions at which we want to get merry.
 If you're not ready to embrace teetotalism either, Palermo advises choosing red wine over hard liquor where possible: "The resveratrol in red wine is very healthy for you as it is an antioxidant."
 Don't know about you, but we're sold.

 If we've heard it once, we've heard it a hundred times—maintaining adequate levels of H2O is crucial in keeping our bodies healthy.
 As Palermo points out, regularly swigging water will also make you feel less hungry.
-(FYI, drinking water immediately after waking and on an empty stomach is a well-known Japanese weight loss trick.)
+(FYI, drinking water immediately after waking on an empty stomach is a well-known Japanese weight loss trick.)
 If you prefer to flavour your water, we suggest adding Vida Glow's Mango marine collagen supplement ($50) for subtle sweetness and extra beauty benefits.